Our Staff

 Leslie Roberts

 Leslie Roberts joined the Maine Council on Aging (MCOA) in January of 2023.
-Over the span of her more than 35-year corporate communications and marketing communications career, Leslie served in management roles at leading healthcare, financial services, telecommunications, and high technology organizations.
-Her experience helping her mother to navigate aging in place, followed by serving as her primary in-home care partner for two years, gave Leslie a passion for addressing the challenges Mainers face accessing the appropriate resources to live their lives to the fullest.
+Over the span of her more than 40-year corporate communications and marketing communications career, Leslie served in management roles at leading healthcare, financial services, telecommunications, and high technology organizations.
+Her experience helping her mother to navigate aging in place, followed by serving as her primary in-home care partner for two years, gave Leslie a passion for addressing the challenges older Mainers face accessing the appropriate resources to live their lives to the fullest.
 She earned a BA in Art History from Wheaton College in Norton, MA.
+Contact Leslie.